Muzietto/geiesmonads/README.md

 --------------------
 Maybe, Either, State, StateMaybe and StateEither in ECMAScript 6.
 Verify whether your browser can run the code.

-NB: This repo has been tested on FF.
+NB: This repo has been tested on FF 41.0.1.
 Mocha test runner.

 Define a State monad that manages errors (in a sense like Maybe): if an error/problem occurs during the "do" computation, it is signalled and propagated by bind.
  - Step 1) The presence of a None indicates an error has occurred -> StateMaybe monad
  - Step 2) The error should propagate carrying a string which describes what occurred -> StateEither monad

-See files geiesmonads_StateMaybe.js and geiesmonads_stateMaybeTest.js.
+See files:
+* es6/geiesmonads_StateMaybe_StateEither.js
+* es6/geiesmonads_stateMaybeTest.js.
+* es6/geiesmonads_stateEitherTest.js.

 Download/clone and doubleclick one of the HTML files.